 Below, you will find an example of the way we like to list the ingredients on our retail soaps labels.
 We will use our Clove Soap as a model –

-Ingredients: saponified oils of soybean, olive, coconut and shea butter.
+Ingredients: saponified oils of palm, olive, coconut, sunflower, and shea butter.

 Essentials oils: Clove bud.
 Botanicals: powdered cloves.